aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-22-how-i-developer-umbraco.html.md

 ![New WAP][2]

-Once I've added a Web Application I create the solutions required for [WebFormsMVP][3] projects, a `Logic` and `Services` project (which I then remove the `Class1.cs` file).
+Once I've added a Web Application I create the solutions required for [WebFormsMVP][3] projects, a `Logic` and `Services` project (which I then remove the `Class1.cs` file) and a Test project (omitted from here as it's not important to the overall post).
 This will end you up with an empty Visual Studio solution (well, except for a web.config file):

 ![Look ma', no files][4]